Larkem2110/cyclic-injection-yade-forcechains/README.md

-# Cyclic Injection YADE Force-Chain Analysis
+# YADE DEM Codes for Micromechanical Analysis of Cyclic Fault-Valve Behaviour

 This repository contains YADE DEM scripts used for direct shear simulation, cyclic fluid injection, and force-chain tracking in granular fault gouge simulations.